ilya-zlobintsev/LACT/README.md

 There is a configuration file available in `/etc/lact/config.yaml`.
 Most of the settings are accessible through the GUI, but some of them may be useful to be edited manually (like `admin_groups` to specify who has access to the daemon)

+# Overclocking

+The overclocking functionality is disabled by default in the driver.
+There are two ways to enable it:
+- By using the "enable overclocking" option in the LACT GUI.
+This will create a file in `/etc/modprobe.d` that enables the required driver options.
+This is the easiest way and it should work for most people.
+- Specifying a boot parameter.
+You can manually specify the `amdgpu.ppfeaturemask=0xffffffff` kernel parameter in your bootloader to enable overclocking.
+See the [ArchWiki](https://wiki.archlinux.org/title/AMDGPU#Boot_parameter) for more details.

 # Building from source

 Dependencies: